Will Iowa State cover the spread vs. DePaul? Betting Trends, Record ATS

 Additional Iowa State Insights & Trends

-- Iowa State is 4-0 against the spread and 4-0 overall when scoring more than 75.2 points.
+- When Iowa State puts up more than 75.2 points, it is 4-0 against the spread and 4-0 overall.

 Bet on this or any college basketball matchup at BetMGM